ICESI/iot-microservices/05_kitt/README.md

    Subdevices: 1/1
    Subdevice #0: subdevice #0
 ```

-Here the playback device is card 0, device 0, or hw:0,0 (hw:0,1 is HDMI audio out).
+The following command allows to determine that the recording device is card 1, device 0, or hw1:0.
 ```
 $ arecord -l
 **** List of CAPTURE Hardware Devices ****